JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 **Vendor Response:**
 - Classified the report as "N/A" (Not Applicable).
-- Remediated the vulnerability across subsequent versions (v0.14.20/v0.14.21) via code migration and refactoring without public CVE assignment.
+- Closed the ticket without action.
+The `dataset.py` vector was incidentally removed during routine deprecation, while the core `SimpleKVStore` vulnerability was ignored, leaving it as an unpatched zero-day across all subsequent releases without public CVE assignment.

 ---

 ### **Appendices**

 #### **Appendix 1: Forensic Proof & Exploitation Mechanics**

-**The Vulnerability: Architectural Collapse via CWE-22** The flaw is a classic Path Traversal (CWE-22) leading to Code Injection (CWE-94).
+**The Vulnerability: Architectural Collapse via CWE-22** The flaw is a classic Path Traversal (CWE-22) leading to Arbitrary File Write (CWE-73) and Code Injection (CWE-94).
 By injecting traversal sequences (`../`) into dataset or storage parameters, an unauthenticated attacker can escape the intended directory sandbox and physically overwrite the Python interpreter's own source code.

 **The Target: site-packages**
 The primary exploit targets the core integrity of the library itself.
 By pointing the SDK sink at the host's `site-packages/llama_index/core/`, an attacker can overwrite the `__init__.py` file.